-Consider an example system consisting of 8 disks where up to 4 can be used for redundant storage.
-When comparing the cost per megabyte for small disks (5 to 10 Dollars/MB) with that for large disks (20 to 45 Dollars/MB), this level of redundancy is acceptable.
+lars/MB), this level of redundancy is acceptable.
 Assume that the data is to be striped on the other 4 disks so as to achieve a transfer speedup of 4.
 With shadowing, 4 disks will be used to hold the redundant copy of the striped blocks.
 Thus every stripe will be stored on two different disks, thus, tolerating one erasure.
-To read a data block, we will have to wait for1out of every 2 copies to become available.
-With parity, the four data disks will be arranged in two dimensions, with two parity disks for row-parity and two parity disks for column-parity, thus, tolerating up to2erasures.
+To read a data block, we will have to wait for lout of every 2 copies to become available.
+With parity, the four data disks will be arranged in two dimensions, with two parity disks for row-parity and two parity disks for columnparity, thus, tolerating up to2erasures.
 To read a data block, we will have to wait for all of the 4 data disks to respond.
 To write a data block, we will have to write all of the data and parity disks.
 With IDA, data blocks will be dispersed into 8 pieces such that any 4 will suffice to reconstruct the original data.
 To read a data block, we will have to wait for the first 4 pieces (any 4 pieces) to be available.
-To write a data block, we will have to write all of the spieces.
+To write a data block, we will have to write all of the 8 pieces.
 Table 4 shows a comparison of the relative performance and fault-tolerance of the three approaches.